mattermost-community/mattermost-app-google-drive/README.md

 This application allows you to integrate Google Drive to your Mattermost instance, letting you:

-- Share a Google Drive link
-- Connect your Google Drive account

-**Use Google Drive in Mattermost**
 - Create a Google Drive file
 - Share a Google Drive file
 - View and reply to comments
 - Publish on Google Drive any file attached to a Mattermost post

-**Manage Google Drive notifications**
 - Enable or disable notifications for all files

 # Set up